kodcast/PasseMonTruc_Connector/README.md

 ### 🤝 Contribution

 Contributions are welcome!
-Feel free to report an issue, suggest an improvement, or submit a pull request on **DjHeros Connector**.
+Feel free to report an issue, suggest an improvement, or submit a pull request on **PasseMonTruc Connector**.

 ### 📜 License